smartcrypto0/lighter-ts/README.md

 A complete TypeScript SDK for Lighter Protocol - trade perpetual futures with built-in stop-loss and take-profit orders, position management, and comprehensive error handling.

+## 🔐 Signer Integration

+This SDK uses the **official lighter-go WASM signer** from [elliottech/lighter-go](https://github.com/elliottech/lighter-go) for all cryptographic operations.
+The WASM signer is automatically compiled from the GitHub repository during the build process.

+**Key Features:**
+- ✅ Uses official lighter-go signer (reference implementation)
+- ✅ Automatic error recovery and nonce management
+- ✅ Support for all transaction types
+- ✅ Multiple API key support
+- ✅ Production-ready and battle-tested

 ## 📦 Installation

 ```bash